tan-zhihao1/kickpi-book/rk3576/en/12-Hardware Function Test.md

 0.000172 - 285
 ```

-The content after "Begin perf..." shows the performance data of the model running multiple times:
+The content after `Begin perf...`shows the performance data of the model running multiple times:
 >
-> - The sequence number of each run is recorded, along with the corresponding elapse time ('Elapse Time') and the number of frames per second ('FPS') processed.
-For example, '0: Elapse Time = 2.85ms, FPS = 351.12' means that the first run of model inference took a total of 2.85 milliseconds to calculate that 351.12 frames per second can be processed (FPS is calculated by dividing 1000 by the time taken each time, and the unit is converted to obtain the number of frames per second).
+> - The sequence number of each run is recorded, along with the corresponding elapse time (`Elapse Time`) and the number of frames per second (`FPS`) processed.
+For example, `0: Elapse Time = 2.85ms, FPS = 351.12` means that the first run of model inference took a total of 2.85 milliseconds to calculate that 351.12 frames per second can be processed (FPS is calculated by dividing 1000 by the time taken each time, and the unit is converted to obtain the number of frames per second).
 >
 >`---- Top5 ----` section presents the top 5 probability categories in the model inference output and their corresponding probability values and category numbers:
 >
 > - '0.935059 - 156' indicates that the model believes that the input data (such as an image) is most likely to belong to the category numbered 156, and its corresponding probability is as high as 0.935059.
 This probability value is relatively high, indicating that the model has a relatively high confidence level in this judgment.
-The following "0.057037-155", "0.003881-205", "0.003119-284", and "0.000172-285" list the category numbers and their probability values from the 2nd to the 5th, respectively.
+The following `0.057037-155`, `0.003881-205`, `0.003119-284`, and `0.000172-285` list the category numbers and their probability values from the 2nd to the 5th, respectively.
 These probability values decrease in turn, indicating that the model's confidence in their belonging to the corresponding category judgment is also gradually decreasing.